 - “I will give it a try when all the tools and processes are fixed”

 - “It’s all too confusing and I don’t know where to start”

 In all these statements, the participant is turning away from the training because they are finding it hard at the start, often when they are used to being on top of everything.
 This is a pivotal moment in learning and a failure to push through this moment will almost certainly result in a failed training exercise.
 Staff ruin training simply because good training isn’t always easy.
-In professional services firms, where staff are educated and used to feeling in control, this is a particular problem.
+In many organisations, where staff are educated and used to feeling in control, this is a particular problem.